Generated & Distributed Power Quality Surveys

-For highly inductive loads or highly capacitive loads a generator over sizing calculation has to be completed to account for the adverse affects these types of load have on generated power and the negative effect It has on overall system power factor.
+For highly inductive loads or highly capacitive loads, a generator oversizing calculation has to be completed to account for the adverse effects these types of loads have on generated power and the negative effect.
+It has on the overall system power factor.

-In localised power generation poor power factor and harmonics can cause engines to work harder to maintain good quality output.
-In some cases, this can cause the generator rotor to overheat and fail when configured incorrectly.
+In localised power generation poor power factors and harmonics can cause engines to work harder to maintain good quality output.
+In some cases, this can cause the generator rotor to overhead and fail when configured incorrectly.

 Power factor explained

 Power factor is an expression of energy efficiency.
-It is usually expressed as a percentage—and the lower the percentage, the less efficient power usage is.
+It is usually expressed as a percentage – and the lower percentage, the less efficient power usage is.

-Power factor (PF) is the ratio of working power, measured in kilowatts (kW), to apparent power, measured in kilovolt amperes (kVA).
+Power factor (PF) is the ratio of working power, measured in kilowatts (kW) to apparent power, measured in the kilovolt amperes (kVA).
 Apparent power, also known as demand, is the measure of the amount of power used to run machinery and equipment during a certain period.

 It is found by multiplying (kVA = V x A).
 The result is expressed as kVA units.